Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions

 \end{thm}

-The proof of this result is deferred to Appendix~\ref{App_Multiscale} and relies on a delicate interplay of stochastic analysis and sophisticated empirical processes.
-Various variants of identifying the above correction $C(\cdot)$ have been established in the theory of multiscale testing, see for example \cite{Walther}, \cite{Duembgen/Spokoiny} or \cite{Rohde}.
-We derive another version of such results, where the sub-gaussian tail bounds of the local test statistics allow for an additional $\log$-factor, see Proposition \ref{Multiscale_preparation}.
+The proof of this result is deferred to Appendix~\ref{App_Multiscale} and relies on a delicate interplay of stochastic analysis and empirical processes.
+Various variants of identifying the above correction $\Upsilon(\cdot)$ have been established in the theory of multiscale testing, see for example \cite{Walther}, \cite{Duembgen/Spokoiny} or \cite{Rohde}.
+We derive a further extension of such results, where in particular the sub-gaussian tail bounds of the local test statistics allow for an additional $\log$-factor, see Theorem~\ref{Multiscale_preparation}.
 With these preliminaries we now define the global test statistic

 Theorem \ref{Multiscale_Lemma} ensures that the corresponding quantiles